It's basically bourbon on ice, but oh so tasty if done right.

 4-10 fresh mint leaves (depending on your taste)

-1 tsp. powdered sugar
+1 tsp. cane sugar

 1 cup crushed or shaved ice